UUÖ±²¥

 An accredited master's degree is enough qualification for most substance use counseling jobs.
 But some roles might call for an even more advanced or specialized credential.
 Keep reading to learn about professional certificates and doctorates in this field.

-Certificate programs are short training opportunities for licensed counselors who want an extra credential in a focused area of practice.
+• Graduate Certificate: Certificate programs are short training opportunities for licensed counselors who want an extra credential in a focused area of practice.
 For example, a substance use counselor may earn a certificate in crisis counseling or lifespan mental development to fill out their clinical toolkit.

-A doctorate in substance abuse counseling is generally only needed if you want to teach at the college level and conduct original research.
+• Doctoral Degree: A doctorate in substance abuse counseling is generally only needed if you want to teach at the college level and conduct original research.
 Most doctorates take an average of seven-and-a-half years to complete because of the large amount of research needed to write a dissertation.

 Substance Use Counseling Careers

+Most master's graduates in substance abuse counseling go on to become substance use counselors.
+After all, this is an advanced degree in a relatively narrow specialty.
 Substance use counselors typically need a state license to practice because of the responsibility they have to care for vulnerable people.
 Beyond basic licensure, you might study for a certification in substance abuse counseling, which may make you more competitive in the job market.

 You might also use your clinical and research skills to fill non-counseling roles in management, policy, and healthcare.
 For example, you may be a good fit for a career as a health education specialist, a social or community service manager, or a health services manager.